+6. Alleys

-- 6. Alleys - a.
-Alleys, with a 21-foot-wide right-of-way and 20-foot-wide pavement width, are allowed in residential developments and can provide efficient lot use, support front yard pedestrian orientation and landscape spaces and reduced lot coverage by driveways.
+- a.
+Alleys are allowed in residential developments and can provide efficient lot use, support front yard pedestrian orientation and landscape spaces and reduced lot coverage by driveways.
 Alleys serve as a common driveway, for access, utilities, and deliveries.
-Alleys may be provided in commercial and industrial developments with approval by the Manager.
+Alleys may be provided in commercial and industrial developments with approval by the Manager. - b.
+Alleys shall be dedicated to the City and shall meet the same design criteria as other public streets.
+The exception to those criteria may be centerline radius and design speed.
+Generally, alleys shall be designed for one-way operation. - c.

-- b.
 Alleys must be constructed continuously from one street to a parallel or intersecting street.
 All lots must have frontage to a public street.
-If there are parking restrictions on the public street, additional parking spaces must be provided off of the alley. - 7.
-Public Access Road
+If there are parking restrictions on the public street, additional parking spaces must be provided off of the alley.